EMRahman/PiOrder/README.md

    * A Raspberry Pi webserver is used to implement the POS (JavaScript/JQuery/PHP).
    * The Pipsta printers are used to print the customer receipts or kitchen tickets (Python, Bash Scripts, SCP).
    * Orders arriving from a website are sent to the bar and kitchen for printing (SCP).
-   * The website creation is agnostic, but we've used Symfony2 & PHP.
-Bash, Awk and Cron used for handling of the orders and current waiting time.
+   * PiOrder is agnostic to the website creation.
+We've used Symfony2 & PHP.
+Bash, Awk and Cron used for handling of the orders and current waiting times.
+[Stripe](http://stripe.com/) used for taking online payments.
    * No central database is used - using files is sufficient.

 ## Hardware